 Those parcels are considered “reasonable” given the circumstances.
 And the value of the applicant’s home is not included when calculating the asset limitation.
 This allows many veterans to obtain the benefit of care while continuing to live in their homes.

 In addition, the A&A benefit rules never included a “look back” for the transfer of assets.
 The “look-back” (which is a common phrase when discussing Medicaid eligibility) is the time period in which the entity that approves or denies the application for benefits.
-Would review the applicant’s transfers to determine if he or she made any gifts.
+Would review the applicant’s transfers to determine if they made any gifts.

 Under Medicaid rules, the “look-back” is five years.
-As such, if an applicant makes any gifts for the 5-year period prior to applying to the State for long-term care services through Medicaid, he or she could be penalized or disqualified.
+As such, if an applicant makes any gifts for the 5-year period prior to applying to the State for long-term care services through Medicaid, they could be penalized or disqualified.

 What Changed In Veterans Benefits Eligibility?